jackbullen/password-hash/Readme.md

 ## Inspiration
 Wanted to learn about password hashing so I implemented the SHA-1 algorithm and made a Django app with authentication features.
 Note: The app does not use the implementation and it is only for learning purposes.
 ## What it does
-Login, logout.
+Signup, login, logout.
+Stores user data in postgresql database.
 Will further modify to display information about SHA1.
 ## How we built it
 Django and digital ocean with app.